JavohirSD/Telegram-Like-bot/README.md

 5. Enjoy !

 ### Minimal database structure
-You can modify database by adding more columns like a 'username', 'first name', 'last name' future analyses
+You can modify database by adding more columns like a 'username', 'first name', 'last name' for future deep analyses and optimisations

 ```sql
 CREATE TABLE `likes` (
 	`id` INT(11) NOT NULL AUTO_INCREMENT,